bazel-contrib/SIG-rules-authors/go-tutorial.md

         └── roll_dice.go
 ```

-We now need to update the BUILD.bazel files, and the easiest way to do this is to run gazelle.
+We now need to update the BUILD.bazel files, and the easiest way to do this is to run Gazelle.

 Execute the following command: